agude/agude.github.io/_drafts/2020-10-08-2020_tour_de_france_plot.md

 [gc_plot]: {{ file_dir }}/2020_tour_de_france_top_5.svg

-Stage 7 stands out on this plot.
+Stage 7 stands out in this plot.
 Although large time gaps normally occur during mountain finishes, this completely flat stage shook up the race for yellow.
 Instead of a steep climb, strong winds split the [peloton][peloton] in two and several top riders were stuck in the chasing group where they lost